MNicolso/Loan-Calculator-V2/README.md

 </h3>

   <p align="center">
-   A great interest rate application to keep track of loans payments for coding bootcamp!
+   A great loan calculator to keep track of your monthly payments!
 <br/>
     <br />
     <br />